Chevrolet Express Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Chevrolet Express are $1,340 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $280 each year, collision costs $512, and liability insurance is estimated at $390.
-Liability-only coverage costs approximately $452 a year, with high-risk coverage costing $2,896 or more.
-Teens pay the highest rates at $5,012 a year or more.
+Average insurance rates for a Chevrolet Express are $1,340 a year for full coverage insurance.
+Comprehensive insurance costs on average $280 a year, collision costs $512, and liability is $390.
+Liability-only coverage costs around $452 a year, with high-risk coverage costing $2,896 or more.
+16-year-old drivers receive the highest rates at $5,012 a year or more.

 Average premium for full coverage: $1,340

-Prices include $500 deductible amounts, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
-Estimates are averaged for all 50 states and Express models.
+Rates are based on $500 deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all 50 states and Express trim levels.

-For a driver around age 40, Chevrolet Express insurance prices go from as low as $452 for minimum levels of liability insurance to a high rate of $2,896 for a driver that may need high-risk insurance.
+Using a middle-aged driver as an example, prices range go from the low end price of $452 for minimum levels of liability insurance to a high of $2,896 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.